Dendrocalamus Asper – Planting below Interstate 4 in Florida Zone 9a and above only

 Habitat: Planted or naturalized from low elevations up to 4,500 ft.
 Dendrocalamus Asper thrives best at 0-1500 ft altitude in areas with average annual rainfall of about 100 inches.
 They grow well on various soil types, even on sandy and rather acidic soils, but prefers well-drained heavy soils.
 If sandy soil is being utilized steps to amend the soil should be taken to insure proper growth and harvest yield.

 Uses: Dendrocalamus Asper poles are used as a building material and structural timber for heavy construction such as houses and bridges.
-The culm inter nodes used as containers for water and other fluids, and as cooking pots.
 This bamboo is also used for making laminated boards, furniture, musical instruments, chopsticks, household utensils and handicrafts.
-Young shoots are sweet and considered a delicious vegetable especially when covered with mulch to remain underground before harvest.

 Bambusa Oldhamii – Planting above Interstate 4 in Florida and anywhere in SE US where temperatures do not go below 20 °F zone 9a and 8b